 “Chronic low back pain prevalence increases linearly from the third decade of life on, until the 60 years of age, being more prevalent in women.”

 Poor ergonomics, prolonged sitting and a lack of structured exercise all contribute to this modern day epidemic.

 However, it does not mean that you need to get used to chronic back pain – especially if it is stopping you from living your life in the way that you want.

-Suffering from chronic back pain?
+Are you suffering from chronic back pain?
 Well, I know your pain.
-I love to write about back pain, probably because I feel like I accomplished something when I came back from a Pars fracture injury and was able to play at 100% strength again this past season.
+I love to write about back pain, probably because I feel like I accomplished something when I came back from a Pars fracture three years ago and was able to play professional basketball at 100% strength the past two seasons.

 The other reason I like to write about it is because I know there are tons of people out there with chronic back pain, and I have figured out a few safe ways to naturally handle this pain.